Metastatic pleural tumor

 Tumor - metastatic pleural

 The blood and lymph systems can carry cancer cells to other organs in the body.
 There, they can produce new growths or tumors.
-The spread of cancer cells to other parts of the body often occurs in patients who are dying of cancer.

 Almost any type of cancer can spread to the lungs and involve the pleura.

 Pleural tumors usually can't be removed with surgery.
 The original (primary) cancer should be treated.

 and may be used, depending on the type of primary cancer.

-Your health care provider may recommend thoracentesis if you have a lot of fluid collecting around your lungs and you have shortness of breath or low blood oxygen levels.
-This procedure removes the fluid and allows the lung to expand more, making it easier to breathe.
+Your provider may recommend thoracentesis if you have a lot of fluid collecting around your lungs and you have shortness of breath or low blood oxygen levels.
+After the fluid is removed, your lung will be able to expand more.
+This allows you to breathe easier.

 To prevent the fluid from collecting again, medicine may be placed directly into your chest space through a tube, called a catheter.
-Or, your surgeon may spray a medication or talc on the lung surface during the procedure.
+Or, your surgeon may spray a medicine or talc on the lung surface during the procedure.
 This helps seal the space around your lungs to prevent the fluid from returning.

 You can ease the stress of illness by joining a support group where members share common experiences and problems.